Firasbenmansour/CYSHOP_UTOPIA/README.md

 #### Starting
 linux:
--save the files on a personnel space
+- save the files on a personnel space
--open the Terminal
+- open the Terminal
--Type cd followed by a space and the location the program files are saved to -Type gcc -o CYSHOP CY_SHOP.c
+- Type cd followed by a space and the location the program files are saved to
+- Type gcc -o CYSHOP CY_SHOP.c
--Type ./CYSHOP
+- Type ./CYSHOP
 And now you can use the program

 Other like replit:
--Add the files
+- Add the files
--Run the program
+- Run the program
 And now you can use it

 ##### Site used for coding